-The executive head teacher will be responsible for the day-to-day implementation and management of this policy and the procedures of the school.
+The executive head teacher will be responsible for the implementation and management of this policy and Heads of Schools, the day- to- day procedures of the schools relating to the policy.

 Staff, including teachers, support staff and volunteers, will be responsible for following the policy and for ensuring pupils do so too.
-They will also be responsible for ensuring the policy is implemented fairly and consistently.
+They will also be responsible for ensuring the policy is implemented fairly and consistently and made accessible to children according to their age and development.